LabShare/polus-plugins-ml/UMAP/README.rst

                            and if set to false, the positions are defined by solving Laplacian matrix using Armadillo library.
 6- ``outputPath``: The full path to the directory in which the output files will be saved.
 7- ``nEpochs``: The total number of training epochs over the pairs of data points during SGD solution.
+8- ``min_dist``: defines how tight the points are from each other in Low-D space.
+The default value should be 0.001.
+9- ``distanceMetric``: is the metric to compute the distance between the points in high-D space.
+The default value should be euclidean.
+10- ``distanceV1``: is the first optional variable needed for computing distance in some metrics.
+11- ``distanceV2``: is the second optional variable needed for computing distance in some metric.
+12- ``inputPathOptionalArray``: The full path to the directory that contains a csv file of the optional array needed for computing distance in some metrics.

 -----------
 The Outputs